ricomariani/CG-SQL-author/docs/user_guide/18_pre_processing.md

 #### Token Pasting

-You can create new tokens with a two step process:
+You can create new tokens in one of two ways:

   * `@TEXT` will create a string from one or more parts.
   * `@ID` will make a new identifier from one or more parts